Willson Contreras Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Contreras is hitting .207 with 12 doubles, seven home runs and 24 walks.
+- Contreras has 12 doubles, seven home runs and 24 walks while batting .207.

+- In 52.5% of his 59 games this season, Contreras has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has homered in five games this year (8.5%), leaving the park in 2.9% of his chances at the plate.
+- He has hit a home run in five games this year (8.5%), homering in 2.9% of his trips to the plate.

-- In 30.5% of his games this season, Contreras has notched at least one RBI.
-In four of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Contreras has an RBI in 18 of 59 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.